Nsustain/.github/profile/README.md

   <br>
   Find open-source projects for the environment & sustainability.
-An open-source forum website made for farmers, environmentalists, and programmers.
+An open-source forum website made for farmers, environmentalists, and open-source developers.
 </p>

 <br>